About

 My email address is eliesbik@gmail.com

-Disclosures and conflicts of interest (2023)
+Disclosures and conflicts of interest (2024)

 As a science integrity consultant, I regularly do paid consultancy work – since 2019 – for several scientific publishers and research institutions around the world.
 Almost all these consulting cases are done under confidentiality agreements, so I cannot disclose the details about my clients or the cases I have investigated.

 I do not own stocks or stock options from my previous employers uBiome or Astarte Medical.
-I am an author on several uBiome (now Psomagen) patents.
+I am an author on several uBiome (later: Psomagen) patents.
 I left uBiome in December 2018, and the company got raided by the FBI in April 2019.
 I was not involved in the suspected billing fraud, and I was never questioned by the FBI.
 While two uBiome founders have been charged with defrauding health insurance providers and investors, none of the uBiome employees have been indicted.

 I do have a Patreon account, and that does generate income for me.
 It is not tied to specific requests to investigate particular papers.
 Any contribution is welcome.
 Thank you.